 After leaving Maynard Ferguson’s band Christian quickly began performing and recording with many of today’s jazz legends: Flora Purim and Airto Moreira, Randy Brecker, Miroslav Vitous, and Bill Holman to name just a few.

-By the mid 1990’s Christian teamed up with vocalist Tierney Sutton, drummer Ray Brinker and bassist Trey Henry to record their first CD together, “Introducing Tierney Sutton”.
+By the mid 1990’s Christian had teamed up with vocalist Tierney Sutton, drummer Ray Brinker and bassist Trey Henry to form the Tierney Sutton Band.
+Later, a second bassist, Kevin Axt joined the group.
 The band became known for its sophisticated, refreshing arrangements, and the obvious musical joy they felt when playing together.
-As co-leaders, they developed into a tightly knit group that recorded eight critically acclaimed CDs.
-“Unsung Heroes”, “Blue in Green”, “Something Cool”, “Dancing in the Dark”, “I’m With The Band”, “On the Other Side”, “Desire” and “American Road”.
-The latter four were each nominated for a Grammy Award.
-In 2012 Christian and the Tierney Sutton Band received two Grammy nominations for “American Road” Best Jazz Vocal Album and Best Arrangement Accompanying a Vocalist.
+As co-leaders, they developed into a tightly knit group.